pgrigoro/programming-scala-book-code-examples/README.markdown

-# Programming Scala, 2nd and 3rd (Forthcoming) Editions
+# Programming Scala, Third Edition

 ## README for the Code Examples

 *Dean Wampler*<br/>
-*August 11, 2014*<br/>
+*August 11, 2014* - Second edition<br/>
-*May 27, 2019* - Updated for Scala 2.12 and 2.13<br/>
-*June 18, 2019* - New support for Maven builds, courtesy of [oldbig](https://github.com/oldbig)<br/>
-*October 12, 2019* - Updated for Scala 2.13.1, sbt 1.3.2, and other updated dependencies.
-Also now compiles with JDK 11<br/>
-*October 13, 2019* - Renamed the repo from `prog-scala-2nd-ed-code-examples` to `programming-scala-book-code-examples`.
+*October 13, 2019* - Started third edition changes<br/>

 [![Join the chat at https://gitter.im/deanwampler/prog-scala-2nd-ed-code-examples](https://badges.gitter.im/deanwampler/prog-scala-2nd-ed-code-examples.svg)](https://gitter.im/deanwampler/prog-scala-2nd-ed-code-examples?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repo contains all the code examples found in [Programming Scala, Second Edition](http://shop.oreilly.com/product/0636920033073.do), with the exception of some trivial code snippets in the text.
+This repo contains all the code examples found in [Programming Scala, Third Edition](http://shop.oreilly.com/product/todo), with the exception of some trivial code snippets in the text.
 There are also some examples in this distribution that aren't actually in the book.
-The planned third edition will use this repo, too.

-When the second edition was published, the examples used Scala 2.11.
-The code has since been updated to also compile with Scala 2.12 and 2.13.
-The examples are mostly unchanged, except where necessary to compile with these newer versions, with the stricter compiler flags now used, and because of changes in newer versions of libraries, especially ScalaTest.

-If you want the original second-edition code (with a few bug fixes), download the tagged [2.1.0](https://github.com/deanwampler/programming-scala-book-code-examples/releases/tag/2.1.0) build or check out the `release-2.1.0` branch.
-The latest `2.X.Y` release and `release-2.X.Y` branch include all the updates for 2.12 and 2.13.
-The third edition releases for Scala 3 and Scala 2.14 will be tagged with `release-3.X.Y`.
+The third edition supports Scala 3.0 and Scala 2.14, with Scala 3.0 the default.
+The third edition releases for Scala 3 and Scala 2.14 are tagged with `release-3.X.Y`.
+If you want the original third-edition code (with a few bug fixes) from the book, download the latest [3.0.Y](https://github.com/deanwampler/programming-scala-book-code-examples/releases/) build or check out the `release-3.0.Y` branch.
+If you want the original second-edition code, which is also in this repo, download the tagged [2.1.0](https://github.com/deanwampler/programming-scala-book-code-examples/releases/tag/2.1.0) build or check out the `release-2.1.0` branch.
+In general, the latest `2.X.Y` release and `release-2.X.Y` branch include all the updates for Scala 2.12 and 2.13 to the original, second-edition code examples.

 ## How the Code Is Used in the Book

 In the book's text, when an example corresponds to a file in this distribution, the listing begins with a path in a comment with the following format:

 ```
-// src/main/scala/progscala2/chapter/../filename
+// src/main/scala/../filename
 ```

 And similarly for Java files (yes, there are Java files!).
 Following the usual conventions, tests are in `src/test/...`.

-> **NOTE:** When I upgraded support for 2.12 and 2.13, a few of the `*.scala` files were converted to `*.sc` script files (see below), because they are no long compilable as is with the new, stricter compile flags I'm using.

 Use these comments to find the corresponding source file.
-This archive also contains *ScalaTest*, *ScalaCheck*, and *Specs2* unit tests to validate some of the code.
+This archive also contains unit tests to validate some of the code.
 Most of these tests are not reproduced in the text of the book, except when discussing testing itself.

-> **WARNING:** Despite attempts by [oldbig](https://github.com/oldbig) and others assisting me, the Maven build currently does _not_ run the *Specs2* example, `src/test/scala/progscala2/tools/ComplexSpecs2.scala`, when running `mvn test`.
-It is properly executed by `sbt test`.

 ## Naming Conventions